beaker-project/beaker/documentation/glossary.rst

        in which they need to run, executes them in order, reports the results backs to the server and uploads the logs to the lab controller.

+   waiver
+       An acknowledgment that a result is invalid and should be disregarded.
+       Results can be waived by setting the response on the recipe set to :term:`nak`.

    workflow
        A workflow is used to describe job templates for running jobs of a